zoosky/arewewebyet/DOCS.md

 ### Fetch package data

 We have a bash script which lets you easily fetch the latest package information – you need to have `curl` installed for it.
-You can run it to fetch the latest info like this (don't forget the `.json` prefix):
+You can run it to fetch the latest info like this (don't forget the `.json` suffix):

 ```bash
 bash scripts/update_crates.sh hyper.json